Rocky IV: Box office

 Over the 5-day Thanksgiving weekend, it grossed a non-summer record $31,770,105.
 In its fourth week of release it expanded to a then-record 2,232 screens.
-It spent a total of six weeks as the number one film at the US box office, staying on top through the Christmas and New Years period, and grossed a total of $127.8 million in United States and Canada, and $300 million worldwide, the most of any Rocky film.
+It spent a total of six weeks as the number one film at the US box office, staying on top through the Christmas and New Years period, and grossed a total of $127.8 million in United States and Canada, and $300.5 million worldwide, the most of any Rocky film.
 It was the highest-grossing sports film of all time, until The Blind Side (2009), which grossed $309 million (without accounting for inflation).
 It was also the highest-grossing fourth installment of a film in the United States and Canada, surpassing the record of Sudden Impact (1983).
 Its success led to other studios opening major films over the Thanksgiving holiday.

 In the United Kingdom it also had a record opening, grossing £1,780,894 in its first five days.

 Stallone has been quoted as saying the enormous financial success and fan-following of Rocky IV once had him envisioning another Rocky movie, devoted to Drago and his post-boxing life, with Balboa's storyline running parallel to Drago's.
 However, he noted the damage both boxers sustained in the fight made them "incapable of reason", and thus instead planned Rocky V as a showcase of the dangers of boxing.

 Critical response

 Theatrical cut (1985)

-The film has a 37% approval rating on Rotten Tomatoes, from 49 critics, indicating mixed reviews; the critical consensus states, "Rocky IV inflates the action to absurd heights, but it ultimately rings hollow thanks to a story that hits the same basic beats as the first three entries in the franchise."
+Rocky IV has a 39% approval rating on review aggregator Rotten Tomatoes, based on 51 critics.
+The website's critical consensus states, "Rocky IV inflates the action to absurd heights, but it ultimately rings hollow thanks to a story that hits the same basic beats as the first three entries in the franchise."
 On Metacritic, the film has a score of 40 out of 100, based on 13 critics, indicating "mixed or average reviews".

 Roger Ebert gave the film two out of four stars, stating that with this film the Rocky series began "finally losing its legs.
 It's been a long run, one hit movie after another, but Rocky IV is a last gasp, a film so predictable that viewing it is like watching one of those old sitcoms where the characters never change and the same situations turn up again and again."
 Ian Nathan of Empire gave the film two out of five stars, calling the script a "laughable turd" and describing Rocky IV as "the [film] where the Rocky series threw in the towel on the credibility."

 Gene Siskel of the Chicago Tribune gave the film a 3.5 out of 4 stars, and stated in his review, "[Stallone] creates credible villains worthy of his heroic character."